-When checking the plug element hold the plug with tools, such as pliers, etc.

-Do not hold near your face or the fuel remaining in the filament may burn you.
+When checking the plug element hold the plug with tools, such as pliers, etc. Do not hold near your face or the fuel remaining in the filament may burn you.

-Check that the needle-valve is closed.
+3. Check that the needle-valve is closed.
 (Do not overtighten.)
-Now open the needlevalve counter-clockwise 2-2.5 turns to the starting setting.
+Now open the needlevalve counter-clockwise 2 to 2.5 turns in case of the 75AX and 2.5 to 3 turns in case of the 95AX to the starting setting.